BitcoinDesign/Guide/guide/case-studies/blixt-wallet.md

 Since Blixt is an open source wallet, we collected user research simply by going on their Discord channel and collecting user comments and questions.

-## We discovered that Blixt users were struggling to open lightning channels.
+## We discovered that Blixt users were struggling to open lightning channels

 We created a lot of different user flows to find a solution for the best method to open a channel for a user new to lightning, and eventually settled on this one.
 We decided on this user flow as it educates users first and then takes them to setting up the channel itself.

-## One of the biggest challenges we faced was…
+## One of the biggest challenges we faced was

 Explaining the concept of channel opening to people who are new to lightning.
 The concept of opening a channel to make a transaction is totally new to them.
 Next, some users might not be native English speakers, so using words and terms that communicate clearly to a larger group of people was essential.